-(4) Mechanism Adjustments
+4. Mechanism Adjustments

-Several factory adjustments in the mechanism are described below.
+There are several factory adjustments in the mechanism which are described below.
 No adjustment of these settings is required for routine maintenance, but they may need to be adjusted after major overhaul or removal of the mechanism.
 DO NOT ADJUST THESE SETTINGS UNNECESSARILY.